koaning/datatui/README.md

 # datatui

-A TUI to generate datasets
+A TUI to generate datasets.